WORKING GROUP DRAFT – IN CONFIDENCEReport on Government Services 2026

 Government recurrent expenditure

-The 2025 RoGS uses a different scope and treatment of VET expenditure data compared to previous editions of the RoGS.
 In this report, government recurrent expenditure refers to Australian Government and state and territory government expenditure that is directly related to the provision of VET services and delivered to the community by, or on behalf of, the government.
 This includes:

 - VET delivery funding – funding provided to RTOs that directly delivers a training outcome.
 This includes funding for subsidised training and further subsidies targeted at supporting access and recognising additional delivery costs.